danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 ...
 ```

-This will present the share sheet in a modal and let you share any data you like.
-You can also specify application activities, excluded activity types and a callback, although it's not needed.
+This will present the sheet in a modal to share any data you like.
+You can also specify optional application activities, excluded activity types and callbacks.

 ## View controllers with delegation

-Things become a little more complicated if a view controller communicates back using a delegate.
-Since SwiftUI views are structs, they can't be used as delegates.
-We need something more.
+Things become a little more complicated if a view controller communicates back using a delegate, since SwiftUI views are structs that can't be used as delegates.

-One solution is to use a `coordinator`, which you can create and return as a nested class in your view:
+One solution is to use a `coordinator`, which you can create and return as a nested class:

 ```swift
 struct MyView: View {